 “Democrats applaud last year’s decision by the Supreme Court that recognized that LGBT people—like other Americans—have the right to marry the person they love.
 But there is still much work to be done.
 LGBT kids continue to be bullied at school, restaurants can refuse to serve transgender people, and same-sex couples are at risk of being evicted from their homes.
 That is unacceptable and must change. ”

 -Democratic Party Platform

 Democrats stand with the LGBT community’s fight for equality.
 We are committed to ending anti-LGBT violence, bullying, and discrimination, and to ensuring that LGBT Americans are treated with dignity and respect in their communities, their workplaces, and their schools.

-Under President Obama’s leadership, we have made tremendous progress: passing hate-crimes legislation named for Matthew Shepard and James Byrd Jr., banning discrimination of LGBT people by federal contractors, and ending "Don’t Ask, Don’t Tell" and the ban on transgender military service.
-On President Obama’s first day in office, only two states guaranteed marriage quality.
+Under President Obama’s leadership, we have made tremendous progress: passing hate crimes legislation named for Matthew Shepard and James Byrd Jr., banning discrimination against LGBT people by federal contractors, and ending "Don’t Ask, Don’t Tell" and the ban on transgender military service.
+On President Obama’s first day in office, only two states guaranteed marriage equality.
 Today, marriage equality is the law of the land in all 50 states.

 These milestones are significant and historic, but our work is far from complete.
 Experience tells us that progress is incremental — just as President Obama said, “step by step, law by law, mind by changing mind.”

-With her decades of experience fighting for LGBT equality — at home and abroad, as a Senator and as Secretary of State — Hillary Clinton is ready to continue fighting for that progress.
-With Hillary Clinton as our next president, Democrats will fight alongside the LGBT community for full equality under the law, ending harmful conversion therapy for LGBT youth, and full legal protection for transgender Americans.
+Democrats are ready to continue to strive for progress.
+Leaders in Congress and around the country will fight alongside the LGBT community for full equality under the law, ending harmful conversion therapy for LGBT youth, and full legal protection for transgender Americans.